quietui/quiet/docs/docs/components/typewriter.md

 ### Providing text

-Use the `text` attribute set the text to animate.
+Use the `text` attribute set the text you want to animate.

 ```html {.example}
 <div id="typewriter__text">